 It's a small miracle that this unfussy, communist-era neighborhood bar right across the street from one of Budapest's most visited tourist attractions — the Dohány Street Synagogue — still exists.
 I always find it a bizarrely magical moment when I sip a low-priced beer here with the picture-postcard view of Europe's biggest synagogue bathed in light before me.
 A wall-to-wall wood paneling lends a warmth to the tiny space, which serves wallet-friendly "bottom-shelf" wines, bottled beers (two also on tap), spirits, and snacks.

-Before you leave, take a look at the vintage sign above the entry, marketing Turiszt Büfé with Badacsony wines produced by a state-owned winery by Lake Balaton.
+Despite its moniker, Turiszt Büfé, which opened in 1982, has never catered to tourists.
+Instead, patrons are a combination of aging regulars and students from nearby colleges.
+Before you leave, take a look at the vintage sign above the entrance still advertising the communist-era state-owned winery cooperative by Lake Balaton.
 Note that Turiszt Büfé is closed on weekends.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.